nbond211/immigration-project/README.md

 Default Chart Display
 - Have all charts but the map inform user that no country has been select on load General
+- have selecting a country from the map filter the other two data sets (quota & nonquota) so that the related charts display correctly
 - Add titles to all graphs
     - working titles are in comments of script above each function generating said chart -fix/add labels